SanyaKathuria10/Spatial-Data-Visualization-and-Recommendation/README.md

 ## Acknowledgments

-* We thank our instructors Dr. Raju Vatsavai and Bharathkumar Ramachandra for their support throughout the project
+* We thank our instructors, Dr. Raju Vatsavai and TA Bharathkumar Ramachandra, for their support throughout the project